denis-g/steam-deck-optimization-guide/README.md

 ssh deck@steamdeck.local
 ```

+> [!TIP]
-> **Note**: If your router is not catching up with the domain name, you must type the Steam Deck's IP address manually instead of the `steamdeck.local`.
+> If your router is not catching up with the domain name, you must type the Steam Deck's IP address manually instead of the `steamdeck.local`.
 >
 > You can easily check the IP address by typing `ip addr` on the `Konsole` app.